First Time User? Sign Up Now

 Some treatments use interferon or antibiotic medicines.
 Your doctor will suggest the treatment that works best for your kind of lymphoma.

-Surgery is often used to obtain a biopsy sample when non-Hodgkin's lymphoma is being diagnosed or classified.
+Surgery is often used to obtain a biopsy sample when non-Hodgkin lymphoma is being diagnosed or classified.
 But surgery is rarely used for treatment.

-for non-Hodgkin's lymphoma (NHL) may be given in different ways.
+Radiation therapy for non-Hodgkin lymphoma (NHL) may be given in different ways.

 A stem cell transplant may be used to treat NHL that is in remission or that has come back.
 Stem cells may be obtained from blood, through a peripheral blood stem cell transplant (PBSCT).
 Or stem cells can be obtained from bone, in a bone marrow transplant (SBMT).
 PBSCT is the most common method for treating NHL.